natethegreat5413/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  - Tokens are a very important aspect in front-end development!
+They are used for authentication with registration and logins.
+In more advanced terms it's a cryptic bit of text issued by the server.
+They are used to ensure every request to a server is verified.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  - Obviously you want to make sure people are verified before being able to visit your website and so you need to have protected routes and an authentication header.
+Making sure people can't get on unless they make an account and are verified.
+Once verified then being able to get into the protected routes that you have set up.

 - [ ] Describe how web servers work.

+  - Web servers can mean 2 things.  a computer that stores the code for a website, or a program that runs on such a computer.
+Together there are servers all over the world, and they're all sharing data with each other which is why we can get info from clear across the world.
+It's what makes the world wide web possible.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - The HTTP methods connected to the CRUD acronym are PUT requests and Delete requests.
+The Put request is the U in crUd and the Delete request is the D in cruD.
+U stands for update which is what we're doing when we're doing Put requests.
+We're updating state.
+And the D deletes info we may not need anymore.

 ## Project Set Up